Chinese cruiser Jingyuan (1886): Service record

-Following the orders for the two protected cruisers by Hongzhang on October 1885, Jingyuan was laid down later on 20 October.
+Following the orders for the two protected cruisers by Hongzhang in October 1885, Jingyuan was laid down later on 20 October.
 Construction continued throughout the majority of 1886, with the ship launched on 14 December.
 She was officially completed on 9 July 1887.
 Both Jingyuan and her sister ship was Zhiyuen were laid down at the same time, but despite Zhiyuen being launched six weeks earlier than Jingyuan, she was completed two weeks later than her sister.

 Following completion, both ships, along with the two armored cruisers Jingyuan and Laiyuan, as well as a newly built Chinese torpedo boat, converged in the solent near Portsmouth in August 1887.
 Imperial Chinese Admiral William M. Lang, formerly of the Royal Navy, was sent back to Europe to take command of the squadron as they travelled to China.
 With the exception of a handful of Western advisors, the ships were manned by Chinese crews.
 Jingyuan was under the command of Captain Yeh Tsu-kuei.
 While in the Solent, they were inspected by Hongzhang.
 It had been anticipated that they would immediately be underway for the passage to China, but following the loss of an anchor and some urgent repairs, they left on 12 September.
 They arrived in Amoy (now Xiamen) in November, where they remained during the winter before joining up with the Beiyang Fleet in Shanghai in the spring.

 During 1888, Jingyuan was repainted along with the rest of the Chinese Navy, changing from the all grey scheme she had sailed from England with, to a combination of a black hull, white above the waterline and buff coloured funnels, typical of the Victorian era.
 In May 1889, Jingyuan and the Beiyang Fleet were moved to fortify Weihaiwei (now Weihai).
 During the summer of that year, she was part of the flotilla led by Admiral Ding Ruchang, which travelled to Chefoo (now Yantai), Chemlupo (now Incheon, South Korea), and the Imperial Russian Navy base of Vladivostok.
 On the return leg of the journey, they stopped at Fusan (now Busan, South Korea).